Markets

 But as today’s big news from Broadcom suggests, even dominant players like Nvidia ultimately face competitive threats.

-Surely, some investors are might consider whether companies like Palantir will face chippier competition in the future.
+Surely, some investors might be considering whether companies like Palantir will face chippier competition in the future.
 As it turns out, they are.
 Reflecting such concerns, William Blair analysts wrote in a note on Friday:

 While Palantir continues to experience major momentum, some investors are concerned about how the competitive landscape evolves five years from now with OpenAI and peers rapidly raising capital, poaching talent, emulating the forward deployed engineer model, and aggressively pursuing the enterprise and defense end markets.